aarontran/snr-filaments/pipeline.md

 pipeline.
 Manually moving files a lot is not the best idea (best to rerun the pipeline).
 Numbering/ordering follows region file order, starting from 1.

+WARNING 2: always specify labels in order (0.7-1kev, 1-2kev, 2-7kev, etc...)
+Many bits of code will assume ordered labels as they pass data around.

 Directory structure
 ===================
 Idealized, update as needed... (set-up 2014 July 8, somewhat following